 - Peer-to-peer marked

-assignments will gain a score that is the average taken from either 2 or 5 student
+assignments will gain a score that is the mean taken from either 2 or 5 student

 assessors.
 It is essential that students mark carefully against the